Philadelphia Arts and Letters: Murals, Melville, and Magnificent Meals

 Factory Philly Arts Mural

 Renowned artist Stephen Powers created fifty murals, like Berma Shave signs, that together form a love letter from a guy to a girl.
 It’s like a treasure hunt along the train tracks.
-Trolley Tours $30 adults, $20 children, Walking and El Tours $20 per person.
-Contact Mural Arts for Private Tour pricing.
+Contact Mural Arts for both Public and Private Tour schedules and pricing.

 Rosenbach Museum and Library, Delancy St., Philadelphia PA